Micro-bit-final-project/Micro-bit-final-project.github.io/_posts/2021-04-24-finishing-off-which-path-minigame.markdown

 author: Joseph Dale
 ---

-I have added a backing track to the, Which path minigame to make the game more fun and have improved the animation of the character.
+I have added a backing track to the Which path minigame to make the game more fun and engaging.